abdullahahmedshehatah-cmd/abdullahahmedshehatah-cmd/README.md

 👨‍🎓 I’m currently studying Computer Science (1st year)

-🌱 Learning HTML, CSS, JavaScript, Python
+🌱 Learning HTML, CSS, JavaScript, Python, Problem Solving with C++

 🐧 Passionate about Linux and enjoy exploring it, troubleshooting, and experimenting with different distros